-Another example is the RoboMaster competition, an annual intercollegiate robotics contest held in Shenzhen, China, with a total prize of \$500,000 \citep{robomaster}.
-One of the goals of the event's designers is to boost audience engagement by fostering a highly competitive environment, and encouraging participants to dedicate significant efforts.
-To this end, they select only the most promising teams during the registration phase, a process facilitated by screening resumes to assess each team's potential.
-Moreover, by disclosing the number of total as well as admitted teams, the designers provide participants with a gauge of the contest's competitiveness. }
+Another example is the RoboMaster competition, an annual intercollegiate robotics contest held in Shenzhen, China.
+The event aims to maximize audience engagement by creating a highly competitive environment that motivates participants to invest significant effort.\footnote{There are two main reasons the organizers seek high efforts from participants.
+First, their mission is to ``lead global robotics competitions and drive the development of the robotics industry through the most rigorous competition rules'', see details at \url{https://www.robomaster.com/en-US/robo/overview?djifrom=nav}.
+Achieving this goal demands substantial effort from teams to keep the competition engaging and impactful.
+Second, the same webpage describes various spin-offs, which rely on intense competition to attract a broader audience and remain commercially viable. } To this end, they select only the most promising teams during the registration phase, a process facilitated by screening resumes to assess each team's potential.
+Moreover, by disclosing the number of total as well as admitted teams, the designers provide participants with a gauge of the contest's competitiveness.

-Similar situations happen in start-up competitions as well.
-For instance, Y Combinator (YC), a prominent incubator in the San Francisco Bay Area, employs a similar strategy.
-YC requires all applicants to complete a concise application form, from which approximately the top 7\% are chosen for in-person interviews, competing for funding of up to \$500,000 \citep{y_combinator}.

 Despite the prevalent use of entry restrictions, the impact of such elimination on players' efforts is unclear.
 The key trade-off is between the reduced number of players admitted into the contest and players' updated beliefs about other players' abilities.
 For example, if the designer only admits $2$ players among all $100$ players, the two players admitted know their opponents have very high abilities, thus to win the contest, both of them might want to exert more effort.
 On the other hand, considering there are only $2$ players in the contest might also discourage them from exerting efforts.
 Without detailed analysis, it is not clear a priori which force plays a more important role.